91 Free Things to Do in LA

-If you’re looking to do some light grazing, hit one of the city’s 250-plus farmers markets, where there are always samples of local produce and goods.
-Our favorite is the wildly popular Grand Central Market, a downtown landmark that features Valerie Confections, McConnell's Fine Ice Cream and an awesome breakfast spot called Eggslut.
+If you’re looking to do some light grazing, hit one of the city’s 250-plus farmers' markets, where there are always samples of local produce and goods.
+Our favorite is the wildly popular Grand Central Market, a downtown landmark that features Valerie Confections, McConnell's Fine Ice Cream, and an awesome breakfast spot called Eggslut.
 You can also snack free of charge at the Honor Fraser Gallery, where artist Kenny Scharf has been known to turn vintage cars into donut buffets at his openings.
 Or check out the happy hour grub at some of LA's more colorful watering holes.
-The Scarlet Lady Saloon in Culver City has karaoke and complimentary hot dogs and nachos, and the Gold Room in Echo Park offers free tacos with a $4 PBR + tequila shot combo, plus happy hour specials that won't break the bank (we're talking $3 margs and $5 sangria).
+The Scarlet Lady Saloon in Culver City has karaoke and complimentary hot dogs and nachos, and the Gold Room in Echo Park offers free tacos with an $8 beer + tequila shot combo, plus happy hour specials that won't break the bank (we're talking $6 margs and $7 wines).

 Go for a drive

-When it comes to outdoor activities, Los Angeles has it all: dozens of parks with free tennis courts, including the ocean breeze–cooled Rustic Canyon Recreation Center in Pacific Palisades; bike paths in the Valley, along Ballona Creek from Culver City to the Pacific Ocean; and skater- and jogger-clogged boardwalks.
+When it comes to outdoor activities, Los Angeles has it all: dozens of parks with free tennis courts, including the ocean breeze-cooled Rustic Canyon Recreation Center in Pacific Palisades; bike paths in the Valley, along Ballona Creek from Culver City to the Pacific Ocean; and skater- and jogger-clogged boardwalks.
 For free yoga, try the daily session in the grass at the Fuller Avenue entrance of Runyon Canyon Park, or a lunchtime sun salutation in downtown’s Grand Park.
-Or do your Downward Facing Dog indoors at a pay-what-you-can session at Yogala in Echo Park.
-If you’re seeking something a bit more brave, try free archery lessons on Saturdays at Roving Archers in Pasadena.
+Or do your downward-facing dog indoors at a pay-what-you-can session at Yogala in Echo Park.
+If you’re seeking something a bit braver, try free archery lessons on Saturdays at Roving Archers in Pasadena.

 Listen to live music

-LA rocks, but the city that spawned hairspray metal and NWA also has plenty of shows that swing and sway — and you don’t have to pay to see them.
-The Hammer Museum, Getty Center and Farmers Market showcase local talents like the Shoe and Hundred Waters, while the Santa Monica Pier has Twilight Concerts.
-In Pasadena the Levitt Pavilion has 50 concerts, including jazz and Latin music, on tap each summer.
+LA rocks, but the city that spawned hairspray metal and NWA also has plenty of shows that swing and sway—and you don’t have to pay to see them.
+The Hammer Museum, Getty Center, and Farmers Market frequently showcase local talents, and the Santa Monica Pier holds Twilight Concerts every fall.
+In Pasadena, the Pavilion for the Performing Arts hosts dozens of free concerts, including jazz and Latin music, each summer.
 Blues brothers can get a fix at the Burbank Moose Lodge's Monday night jam sessions with the Pete Anderson Band.
 Want bragging rights for the next big rock thing?
-Check out the schedule of free shows at Amoeba Music, as well as no-cover-Monday shows at the uber-hip Echo in Echo Park and the Satellite in Silver Lake, and more rootsy fare most nights at Villains Tavern downtown.
-Even if you're not a fan of Mexican folk music, it's worth checking out the scene at Mariachi Plaza, in Boyle Heights, where costumed mariachi bands show off their chops.
+Check out the schedule of free shows at Amoeba Music and the uber-hip Echo in Echo Park, as well as no-cover-Monday shows at the Satellite in Silver Lake.
+And even if you're not a fan of Mexican folk music, it's worth checking out the scene at Mariachi Plaza, in Boyle Heights, where costumed mariachi bands show off their chops.